Start » Argentina » Backpacking in Argentina – All you need to know

 In El Chaltén hikers as well as climbers will feel like in paradise:

-A must when you are in the area is the Perito Moreno Glacier near El Calafate – have a look at the video.
+A must when you are in the area is the Perito Moreno Glacier near El Calafate.
 To get there you can book several tours with GetYourGuide:

 Das Seengebiet um Bariloche